 Journalism before profit

-From Readers to Participants
+From readers to participants

 Partners, not advertisers

-To prevent becoming 'advertiser-oriented,' De Correspondent has the subscription fees paid by readers – currently € 60 a year – as its main source of income.
-De Correspondent is open to entering into partnerships with third parties, like universities or research institutes, but these partners will have no stake in the profitability of De Correspondent, and De Correspondent will be fully transparent about the nature and terms of such partnerships.
+To keep from becoming beholden to advertisers, The Correspondent is entirely free of ads.
+The subscription fee paid by readers (currently equivalent to about $70 a year) is its main source of income.
+The Correspondent may enter into partnerships with third parties, such as universities or research institutes, but these partners will have no stake in the profitability of The Correspondent, and The Correspondent will be fully transparent about the nature and terms of such partnerships.

-Like-minded people, not target audiences
+Like-minded individuals, not target groups

-Ambitious in ideals, modest in claims
+Ambitious ideals, modest claims

-You can find Ernst-Jan on Twitter, where he tweets in English, as @ejpfauth.
+You can find Ernst-Jan on Twitter, where he tweets in English as @ejpfauth.